rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 any parent node can potentially be the parent container of a type-2 section.

 Note that the parent container of a type-2 section is presequent to its sectioning node.
-That is, because the parent container is an ancestor of the sectioning node and, as such, will be entered before the sectioning node is entered.
+That is because the parent container is an ancestor of the sectioning node and, as such, will be entered before the sectioning node is entered.